MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-whats-new-2024-november.md

 > [!IMPORTANT]
 > The November 2024 changes in the business process catalog don't show up in the articles here in the guidance hub yet.
 We hope to update all diagrams and articles early in 2025.

-## Improvements to inventory to deliver processes
+## Improvements to Inventory to deliver processes

 We made several updates to the *inventory to deliver* processes to enhance efficiency and clarity.
 Here are the key changes: